elkuku/iitc-theme-template/setup.md

 ### 3. Create your theme

 We are done with the setup.
+Let's go for the CSS.

 ...